 1. Upon entering the restaurant, indicate whether you wish to sit at the counter or at a table (if applicable).

 2. At each seat, there is a bottle of soy sauce, a container of pickled ginger, a stack of small dishes for the soy sauce, a box of chopsticks, a small container of green tea powder (or teabags), tea cups and a built-in hot water dispenser.
 Tea is usually self-serve.
-To make it, place some green tea powder into the cup and add hot water from the dispenser.
+To make it, place about a spoon of green tea powder into the cup and add hot water from the dispenser.

 3. Once seated, you can start taking plates of food off the conveyor belt or order specific dishes directly from the sushi chef or server or on the touch screen.